 Every early childhood program staff member will be trained to recognize the common signs of communicable disease or other common childhood illnesses.
+Communicable Disease Chart for appropriate management of suspected illnesses.
+This Communicable Disease Chart can be found in each class's restroom.

 Each child will be observed daily at arrival for signs of illness.
 If a child is suspected of having a communicable disease, the following precaution shall be taken: